chuhaojin/BriVL-BUA-applications/bbox_extractor/README.md

 # Bottom Up Attention For Application

 This object detection tool implements from [bottom-up-attention](https://github.com/peteanderson80/bottom-up-attention) project and [bottom-up-attention.pytorch](https://github.com/MILVLG/bottom-up-attention.pytorch) project.
 This tool has been used in the application *AI's Imaginary World* for  **BriVL**'s data preprocessing.

+**The environment of this repo is easier to build, for the dependency on the cython version in the original repo is fixed**